ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 <img src = "https://d33wubrfki0l68.cloudfront.net/18774f02c29380c2ca7ed0a6fe06e55f275bf745/a5007/ui/img/svg/product.svg">

+#### **Configuring**

+_Ensure you've set up your SSH configuration in the previous step as this is required to connect to one our dbt packages_

+- [ ] Follow the [instructions](https://about.gitlab.com/handbook/business-technology/data-team/platform/dbt-guide/#Venv-workflow) found in the handbook for running and configuring dbt.
+- [ ] Run the `run-dbt` command from the analytics repository.
+This will load the dbt dependencies and open a shell to virtual environment where dbt is installed allowing you run dbt commands
+- [ ] Run `dbt seed` to import the CSV's from the analytics/data into your schema.
+For dbt to compile this needs to be completed as some of the models have dependencies on the tables which are created by the CSV's.
+- [ ] Run `dbt run --models +staging.sfdc` from within the shell to know that your connection has been successful, you are in the correct location, and everything will run smoothly.
+For more details on the syntax for how to select and run the models, please refer to this [page](https://docs.getdbt.com/reference/node-selection/syntax#examples).
+Afterwards, you can also try running `dbt compile` to ensure that the entire project will compile correctly.
+- [ ] Test the command `make help` and use it to understand how to use various `make *` commands available to you.

+**Note:** When launching dbt you may see `WARNING: The GOOGLE_APPLICATION_CREDENTIALS variable is not set.
+Defaulting to a blank string.` Unless you are developing on Airflow this is ok and expected.
+If you require `GOOGLE_APPLICATION_CREDENTIALS` please follow the steps outlined in the [Google Cloud](#google-cloud) section.

+**Note:** If you get a weird semaphore issue error when running dbt try [this script](https://gist.github.com/llbbl/c54f44d028d014514d5d837f64e60bac) which is sourced from this [Apple forum thread](https://forums.developer.apple.com/thread/119429)

+**Note:** If the `make` commands are not recognizing the python commands you may needs to manually install python 3.8.6 as described in the [optional steps](#optional-steps) section on the computer set up.

 #### **Learning**

 - [ ] Familiarize yourself with [dbt](https://www.getdbt.com/) and how we use it by reading our [dbt Guide](https://about.gitlab.com/handbook/business-ops/data-team/platform/dbt-guide/).